saaimulation/saaimulation/README.md

 ---

 ## 🎯 Currently working on...
-- Running CFD analysis using SimScale, on the ST0!
+- Running CFD analysis using SimScale, on the ST0
 - Thinking of a plan to create Wind Tunnel Mark II
+- Leading my aerodynamics team in the IMechE UAS challenge
+- Working on CFD for the new 2026 Formula Student car

 ---